 IF YOU COME TO LIVE IN UK: Check the basic rules for tax if you come to live in the United Kingdom.
 Find out how to pay tax on sources of income, make tax returns, and pay National Insurance.

-CURRENT TAX RATES: The guide explains Income Tax rates and Personal Allowances for citizens living in the United Kingdom.
-Additional information clarifies how tax bands and thresholds work.
+CURRENT TAX RATES: The guide explains the current tax allowance for citizens living in the United Kingdom.
+Find out how tax bands and thresholds work for Personal Allowances.

 CHECK INCOME TAX: Use the government tool to check your Income Tax or Personal Allowance for the current year.
 You can also estimate your tax for the current year and change the code if it is incorrect.

 NI & TAX FOR PENSIONERS: The section explains government National Insurance and tax after State Pension age.
 Check the age-related tax allowances and how to calculate tax if you continue working.

 TAX ON DIVIDENDS: You might need to be paying tax on dividends paid to you through shares you own in a company.
 How much you get taxed on dividend payments depends most on your taxable income.

 ISA RULES: Find out how Individual Savings Accounts work and what types of ISA you can invest in.
 Check how to optimise the tax-free allowance, withdraw money, and transfer ISAs.

 LIFETIME ISA: There are several reasons to invest in a Lifetime ISA.
 But, the big advantage of Lifetime ISAs is the tax free saving for a first home and for later life.

 MARRIAGE TAX ALLOWANCE: Registration for the Marriage Allowance first opened in April 2015.
 The tax break allows you to transfer a part of your Personal Allowance to your spouse or civil partner.

 Once you apply for a marriage allowance you will receive an email confirming your application.
 When you apply you need both National Insurance numbers and a method of proving your identity.